Pascualex/containers/readme.md

 ## Building the project

-To build the project execute [build.cmd](build.cmd) or use the following commands.
+To build the project, execute [build.cmd](build.cmd) or use the following commands.
   - Build the image using its [Dockerfile](./containers/Dockerfile):
     ```
     docker build -t containers ./containers